For a free demo, questions about DB-Harbour,

 Performance / Wait-Event Graph

-Create Graphs based on current or historical data for better analysis.
+showing current or historical data for better analysis.

-based on current or historical data for better analysis.
+showing current or historical data for better analysis.

 Performance / Wait-Event Graph